Appearance & Reality > The Lord Jesus Christ > Truly rich

 While it is important not to pressure others to conform to our convictions or expectations, we must not have the attitude that what I do with my life is my own business and others should not interfere.

-As fellow-believers in the body of Christ, the Lord wants us to learn and grow together and we should be concerned for the growth and development of one another.
-There is a place to share, raise issues and discuss in a spirit of love.
-To be constructive, we should also always bear in mind the feelings and state of our brethren.
+The Lord wants us, as fellow-believers in the body of Christ, to learn and grow together.
+We should therefore be concerned for one another’s growth and development.
+There is a place to share, raise and discuss issues in a spirit of love.
+To be constructive, we need to be mindful of the feelings of our brethren.
+We need to understand the state they may be in.
 Be prayerful about what is appropriate, and when and how to express love and concern.

-Sometimes we may expect others to show their love and concern in a certain way.
-When they do not do so, we may feel neglected and become upset because we feel they do not really care.
-Yet when the brethren are truly concerned for us and try to help us fare better, we may be resentful and regard them as interfering with our lives.
-Such feelings are manifestations of self-centredness, an unhealthy spirit, and are deviations from healthy fellowship in the Lord and in the truth.
-We should be appreciative when others raise issues out of concern for us.
-We should consider them prayerfully before the Lord and then form our own convictions.
+We may expect others to show their love and concern in a certain way.
+When they do not do so, we think they do not care, and we feel neglected and become upset.
+Yet when the brethren are truly concerned for us and try to help us fare better, we may see them as interfering with our lives, and we become resentful.
+Such negative feelings are manifestations of self-centredness, an unhealthy spirit, and are deviations from healthy fellowship in the Lord and in the truth.
+When others raise issues out of concern for us, we should be appreciative and consider them prayerfully and then form our own convictions.

 Let us reflect over these things so that we can adopt a healthy posture.
-Yes, we want to live our lives according to our convictions, and we do not want others to impose on us.
+Yes, we want to live according to our convictions, and we do not want others to impose on us.
 But remember there is a place for the brethren to encourage one another in the direction of truth.
-Proper expressions of love and concern should not be quickly brushed aside or rejected as improper interference with our lives, especially when expressed by those who love and care for us and are careful and prayerful in their approach.
+Proper expressions of love and concern should not be quickly brushed aside or rejected as interference, especially when expressed by those who love and care for us, and who are careful and prayerful in their approach.

-Let us take heed.
 It is easy to falter in the area of material wealth.
-The Lord Jesus has warned us again and again.
-He has narrated several parables to warn us not to lay up for ourselves treasures upon earth, but to lay up treasures in heaven, not to be anxious about the material things of life but to concentrate on seeking first the kingdom of God.
+The Lord Jesus has warned us about it again and again.
+He teaches us not to lay up for ourselves treasures upon earth, but to lay up treasures in heaven, and not to be anxious about the material things of life, but to concentrate on seeking first the kingdom of God.
 Let us take care lest we are materially rich but spiritually poor in the eyes of the Lord.

-It is easy to rationalise wrongful desires and ways, clothing it with good-sounding reasons.
-It is tempting to say: “Oh, in my context, it is appropriate to live this way; for others it is not, but for me it is.
-None of you can understand; only God understands my situation, and it is proper for me to live this way.”
-But we are actually rationalising our wrongful desires and ways.
+It is all too easy to rationalise wrongful desires and ways, clothing it with good-sounding reasons like, “Oh, in my context, it is appropriate to live this way; for others it is not, but for me it is.
+None of you can understand; only God understands my situation, and it is proper for me to live in this way.”
 Be careful!
-We do so to our own detriment and our own spiritual poverty.
-Even if we convince all others, of what use is it if we have been self-indulgent, and the Lord is displeased?
+When we rationalise, we do so to our own detriment, which can lead to spiritual poverty.
+Even if we can convince all others, of what use is it if the Lord is displeased?

-The one who is rich is the one who knows how to be content.
+The one who is truly rich is the one who knows how to be content.
 But who is content?
 “Nobody”.
 In the world, very few people are content.
-No matter how much they have, they still want more.
-Pursuit after material riches and lack of contentment are very common problems indeed.
+For many, no matter how much they have, they still want more, and they relentlessly pursue material riches.

 Let us not think that to have a lot materially is always advantageous.
-Of course, if the Lord entrusts much to us, we should not run away from the responsibility given to us, but seek to discharge it well.
-Those who are in such contexts must exercise care not to be ensnared by the material wealth or in any way to abuse it.
+Of course, if the Lord entrusts much to us, we should not run away from the responsibility.
+Instead, we should seek to discharge it well.
+But those who are in such contexts must be careful not to be ensnared by the material wealth or to abuse it in any way.

 In this regard, let us reflect on these words of Matthew Henry: